0x80/typed-firestore-server/README.md

 | `getFirstDocument`            | Fetch the first document from a query                                   |
 | `processDocuments`            | Query a collection and process the results using a handler per document |
 | `processDocumentsByChunk`     | Query a collection and process the results using a handler per chunk    |

+The same functions for with collection groups also.

 ### Cloud Functions